Pneumococcal conjugate (PCV 13) vaccine

 What are the benefits of the PCV 13 vaccine?

-The PCV 13 vaccine is the best way to protect against pneumococcal disease, a serious and sometimes fatal disease.
+The PCV 13 vaccine protects against pneumococcal infection, a serious and sometimes fatal disease.
 When you get immunized, you help protect others as well.

 What are the possible reactions after the PCV 13 vaccine?